 - a.
 Under the 5307 program, the maximum Federal share is 80 percent of the net project cost for a capital project and 50 percent of the net project cost for operating assistance.
 Certain bicycle-related facilities are also eligible for a reduced local match requirement (49 USC 5307(d)(1) and (2) and 5319). - b.
 Under the 5309 program, the maximum Federal share is 80 percent of the net project cost.
 A grant for a core capacity project shall not exceed 80 percent of the net capital project cost of the incremental cost of increasing the capacity in the corridor.
-Certain bicycle-related facilities are also eligible for a reduced local match requirement (49 USC 5309(1)(1) and 5319)). - c.
+Certain bicycle-related facilities are eligible for a reduced local match requirement (49 USC 5309(1)(1) and 5319)). - c.
 Under the 5337 program, the maximum Federal share is 80 percent of the net project cost (49 USC 5309).
 MAP-21 is silent on this issue.
-FTA has administratively continued the match from the Section 5309 program. - d.
+FTA has administratively continued the match requirement from the previous authorization in Section 5309. - d.
 Under the 5339 program, the maximum Federal share is 80 percent of the net project cost (49 USC 5339(f)(1)). - e.
-For awards before October 1, 2012, for all programs, the maximum Federal share cannot exceed 90 percent of the cost for vehicle-related equipment and facilities required to comply with the Clean Air Act or the Americans with Disabilities Act of 1990 (49 USC 5307(e), 5309(h) and 5323(i)). - f.
-For awards on or after October 1, 2012, for all programs, the maximum Federal share is 85 percent of the net project cost for vehicle purchases and 90 percent of the net project cost for vehicle-related equipment and facilities required to comply with the Clean Air Act or the Americans with Disabilities Act of 1990 (49 USC 5323(i)). - 2.
-Level of Effort Not Applicable a.
-One percent of 5307 program funds apportioned to urbanized areas with a population of at least 200,000 shall be made available for transit enhancement activities.
-This requirement applies at the Urbanized Area (UZA) level, not to an individual grant or grantee (49 USC 5307(d)(1)(K)(i)).
+For awards before October 1, 2012, for all programs, the maximum Federal share is 90 percent of the net project cost for vehicle-related equipment and facilities required to comply with the Clean Air Act or the Americans with Disabilities Act of 1990 (49 USC 5323(i)). - f.
+For awards on or after October 1, 2012, for all programs, the maximum Federal share is 85 percent of the net project cost for vehicle purchases, and 90 percent of the net project cost for vehicle-related equipment and facilities, required to comply with the Clean Air Act or the Americans with Disabilities Act of 1990 (49 USC 5323(i)).

-- b.
+- a.
+One percent of 5307 program funds apportioned to urbanized areas with a population of at least 200,000 shall be expended for transit enhancement activities.
+This requirement applies at the Urbanized Area (UZA) level, not to an individual grant or grantee (49 USC 5307(d)(1)(K)(i)). - b.
 One percent of 5307 program funds apportioned to urbanized areas with a population of at least 200,000 shall be expended for public transportation security projects.
 These projects may include increased lighting in, or adjacent to, a public transportation system (including bus stops, subway stations, parking lots, and garages); increased camera surveillance of an area in or adjacent to that system; providing an emergency telephone line to contact law enforcement or security personnel in an area in or adjacent to that system; and any other project intended to increase the security and safety of an existing or planned public transportation system.
 If the recipient certifies that the expenditure for security projects is not necessary, the one percent expenditure is not required.
-This requirement applies to grantees individually (49 USC 5307 (d)(1)(J)(i)). - c.
+This requirement applies at the UZA level, not to an individual grant or grantee (49 USC 5307 (d)(1)(J)(i)). - c.
 For ARRA funds under the 5307 program, operating assistance is limited to 10 percent of area's apportionment (Section 1202 of Pub.
 L. No. 111-32, 123 Stat.
 1908, June 24.
 2009).

 - a.
 SF-270, Request for Advance or Reimbursement Not Applicable - b.
 SF-271, Outlay Report and Request for Reimbursement for Construction Programs - Not Applicable - c.
 SF-425, Federal Financial Report Applicable - 2.
 Performance Reporting Not Applicable - 3.
 Special Reporting Not Applicable - 4.
-Section 1512 ARRA Reporting Applicable - 5.
-Subaward Reporting under the Transparency Act Applicable to non-ARRA funds only
+Subaward Reporting under the Transparency Act Applicable